metalbear-co/mirrord.dev/content/docs/reference/targets.md

 - Deployments
 - Argo Rollouts

-In mirrord OSS, mirrord will always target a random pod when a workload is used as the remote target.
+In mirrord OSS, mirrord will always target a random pod when a workload with multiple pods is used as the remote target.

 mirrord for Teams adds support for the following workloads:
 - Jobs
 - CronJobs
 - StatefulSets

-In mirrord for Teams, mirrord will always target all pods when a workload is used as the remote target.
+In mirrord for Teams, mirrord will always target all pods when a workload with multiple pods is used as the remote target.

 Both in mirrord OSS and mirrord for Teams, if you don't name any specific container to be targeted, mirrord will pick the first container from the pod spec.
 Some containers, like service mesh proxies, will be automatically ignored.